Éva Henger: Early life and beginnings

-Daughter of a conservatory director (her father also composed for her a song entitled, translated into Italian, Da quando sei andata via) and of a dancer of classical ballet and liscio, Éva Henger begins her modeling career at 14 when her mother sent some of her photos to a beauty contest.
-She graduated in Hungary, in particular she attended the Prohászka Ottokár Orsolyita Gimnázium, Általános Iskola és Óvoda in Győr where she studied dance, specializing in classical ballet; in addition to classical studies, Éva studied piano for eight years and also worked as a nurse for about two years, furthermore manage a bowling alley for almost two years.
+She is daughter of a conservatory director and songwriter (her father also composed for her a song entitled) and of a dancer of classical ballet and liscio. Éva Henger began her modeling career at 14 when her mother sent some of her photos to a beauty contest, "Fotomodella dell'anno", where she ranked in the top three, after which she was the TV face in TV commercials for a chain of shopping centers.

-As a minor she also began her career as an actress taking part in various episodes of Derrick, which will be followed by other parts in German television dramas.
-At 15 she ranks third in a beauty contest in Hungary and starts making commercials and also being testimonials for magazines, newspapers and periodicals (the firsts where she worked are Kurier and Reforme).
-At 16 she takes part in the beauty pageant "The Look of the Year".
 In the 1980s, she also played handball for the team that won the championship.
+At 15 she ranked third in a beauty contest in Hungary and, further, to make television advertisements, she also being testimonials for magazines, newspapers and periodicals (the firsts where she worked are Kurier and Reforme).
+At 16 she took part in the beauty pageant "The Look of the Year".

+She graduated in Hungary, in particular she attended the Prohászka Ottokár Orsolyita Gimnázium, Általános Iskola és Óvoda in Győr where she studied dance, specializing in classical ballet; in addition to classical studies, Éva studied piano for eight years and also worked as a nurse for two years, furthermore manage a bowling alley for two years.
+In these years she also began her career as an actress in German television dramas, in particular she takes part in various episodes of Derrick.